slorello89/slorello89/README.md

 Howdy, I'm Steve Lorello, I'm a hacker, builder, and speaker.
 I'm a Senior Field Engineer at Redis where I've built/maintained a variety of projects used by thousands of developers.
 I've also had the opportunity to speak all over the world.
-I've taken the stage from Miami, to Louisville, to London, all the way out to Prague to share my knowledge across a variety of topics including Computer Vision, Data Structures, and of course Redis.
+I've taken the stage at a variety of venues from Miami, to Louisville, to London, all the way out to Prague to share my knowledge across a variety of topics including Computer Vision, Data Structures, and of course Redis.

 I can hack in pretty much anything, (C/C++, golang, js/ts, Java), but I probably most specialized in .NET which is